Kakan Rajputs: Kakan (clan)

-Kakan Rajputs are listed as the 19th clan in Matiram's 36 royal Rajput clans.

 The Kakan Rajputs are a branch of the Suryavanshi (Solar Dynasty) Rajputs.
 They trace their lineage back to King Dasharatha's second queen Kaikeyi the mother of Bharat, mentioned in the Ramayana.
 Kakan Rajputs identify themselves as descendants of the Queen Kaikeyi through Bharat, thus establishing their connection with the Suryavanshi lineage.

 Origin and history

-Information on Kakan Rajputs tracing their lineage to Raja Dasharath and Kaikeyi through Bharat.

 Kakan Rajputs originally hailed from the Kekeya kingdom, named after the Kekeya dynasty, to which Queen Kaikeyi belonged.
 This region holds significant importance in their identity, as some members of the clan also use the term Kaikeya, which is derived from the word Kekeya.
 However, there is a myth that Kakan Rajputs are descendants of the Kekeya dynasty, which is incorrect.
 Historically, the Kekeya dynasty belonged to the Chandravanshi (Lunar Dynasty), while the Kakan Rajputs were part of the Suryavanshi (Solar Dynasty).
 Though they named their clan after the kingdom, they are not related to the Kekeya dynasty, but are descendants of the Prince Bharat (as Bharata's sons later conquered the regions of Gandhara and Kekeya).
 Kakan Rajputs originally migrated from the Kekeya kingdom (this led to the term Kaikeya being associated with them, as they originally hailed from that region) to Sapta Konkan, where they ruled and served under the Solanki Rajputs.
 Over time, they settled in northern India, particularly in Uttar Pradesh (Azamgarh, Mau, Ballia, Ghazipur) and parts of Bihar, where they established their rule.
 Their migration was part of a larger movement where Rajput clans spread across different regions.

 Historically, a branch of Kakan Rajputs served as the military commanders and soldiers of the Haldi estate.
 According to Eastern India by Martin Montgomery, a branch of Kakan rajputs hailed from Mahishmati on the banks of the Narmada River.
 They first moved to Ratanpur (in present-day Madhya Pradesh), followed by Prayagraj (Jhunsi) with Raja Chandrajyoti Dev, before settling in regions like Manjhi, Bharsar, and Haldi in Ballia district, Uttar Pradesh.

 In the battle fought between the Haihaya and Kalachuri Kshatriyas at Vaina and Rasra villages, the Kakan Rajputs played a crucial role in securing victory for the Haihaya ruler of Haldi.
 As recognition for their bravery and leadership, 14 commanders from the Kakan Rajput clan were awarded the title of Kunwar by the king of Haldi.
 Many Kakan Rajputs still use the title of kunwar before and after their names.

 Today, Kakan Rajputs are found in significant numbers in villages such as Haldi and Parasia.
 One of their ancestors, known as Hemnath Baba who was a hindu spiritual guru from aghor sampradaya, has a memorial in Kapoorpah Hansnagar.
 This memorial is located on a 450-bigha land where, according to local tradition, no one sits on a chair or cot in his honor.